AYUSH-ISHAN/Road_Segmentation/README.md

 1. A fully loaded U-nets network.
 2. Pretrained Encoder and Decoder Netwrok Part.
 COMPLETED link: - https://github.com/JunshengFu/semantic_segmentation <br>
 3. If time permits try out various models which are used here: https://github.com/JunHyeok96/Road-Segmentation
-4. Also look at the papers metioned in them.
+4. Also look at the papers metioned in them

-# Put the FCN codes in the folder..
+# Introduction:

+# Model Architecture:

+# Files and Folders:

+# Results on sample images:

+# Results on sample videos: